 In consideration of the Foundation's efforts on behalf of Clover Park Technical College, the College has agreed to provide the Foundation office space, furniture and equipment, supplies, and the use of certain services available through the College's resources.
 Clover Park Technical College also provides staff services to the Foundation including the Executive Director and support staff.
-The College's budgeted value of these support services was \$235,000 for both years ended December 31, 2018 and 2017, which may differ from the actual support provided to the Foundation (see Note 11) for support received from the College.
+The College's budgeted value of these support services was \$235,000 for both years ended December 31, 2019 and 2018, which may differ from the actual support provided to the Foundation (see Note 11).